 Driving Economic Growth

-The film and television industry generates economic growth through the hundreds of millions of dollars spent annually for “on-location” production and creation of thousands of middle class, below-the-line jobs.
-A studio-based feature film can spend well over $250,000 per day in a local economy and a large national or international television commercial can generate local spending of up to $1 million in less than two weeks.
-The economic impact generated by productions can positively impact local hotels, car and truck rental, catering, barricade rentals, local cast and crew, and a host of other local businesses.
-Moreover, film production can help generate sustained growth in tourism when a region or community is featured in a successful film.
+The film, television and new media industry generates economic growth through the hundreds of millions of dollars spent annually on production, post-production and VFX work and creation of thousands of middle class, below-the-line jobs.
+A tentpole feature film can spend well over $250,000 per day in a local economy and a large national or international television commercial can generate local spending of up to $1 million in less than two weeks.
+The economic impact generated by productions positively impacts local hotels, car and truck rental, catering, barricade rentals, local cast and crew, and a host of other local businesses.
+Moreover, film production can help generate sustained growth in tourism.

 A Valuable Partner

-Film commissions are valuable partners in the process.
-Often the presence and level of development and resources offered by a film commission determines whether production companies will consider bringing production to a particular region.
-This highly competitive environment makes a film commission an economic necessity as well as an integral ingredient in attracting this industry and its ensuing revenue to a region.
+Film Commissions are valuable partners in the process, often acting as the quasi production office before a production sets up shop.
+The presence of a Commission, its level of development and resources offered can be a determining factor in whether production companies will consider bringing production to a particular region.
+In today’s highly competitive environment Film Commissions are becoming both an economic necessity – an integral ingredient in attracting the industry and its ensuing revenue to a region.

 Why Work With A Commission?